transdigiware/blockchain/vscode-extension.md

 ## Before you begin
 {: #develop-vscode-before}

 The {{site.data.keyword.blockchainfull_notm}} Platform Developer Tools can be installed as a **VS Code extension** on your local system, or if you have a Red Hat OpenShift cluster, it can be deployed into a **Red Hat CodeReady Workspaces 2.1 or higher**.
 Both options use the exact same tooling but the Red Hat CodeReady Workspaces provide a developer workspace server and cloud IDE.
-The option you choose largely depends on whether you prefer to develop locally or collaborate with a development team in a cloud-integrated development environment (IDE).
+The option that you choose largely depends on whether you prefer to develop locally or collaborate with a development team in a cloud-integrated development environment (IDE).

 ### What are the benefits of CodeReady Workspaces?
 {: #develop-vscode-crw-why}